Iran protesters thank Trump, call for stronger sanctions

 The support from the White House has included President Trump's harsh criticism of the regime and its treatment of the demonstrators.

-Earlier this week, a White House statement condemned the regime and its mass arrests of protestors.
+Earlier this week a White House statement condemned the regime and its mass arrests of protesters.
 It also said "reports that the regime has tortured or killed some of these demonstrators while in detention are even more disturbing.
 We will not remain silent as the Iranian dictatorship represses the basic rights of its citizens and will hold Iran's leaders accountable for any violations."

 One activist was so scared that he refused to talk, and instead texted this about the president's views.